kaslusimoes/MSc-Thesis/source/80_entropicdynamics.md

 ## Gaussian Parametric Family {#sec:bayesgausslearn}

-In this subsection we analyze how the parameters of a Multivariate Gaussian distribution update under the framework developed in [@sec:bayeslearn].
+In this subsection we analyse how the parameters of a Multivariate Gaussian distribution update under the framework developed in [@sec:bayeslearn].
 We chose it due to its generality, importance and easy of use.

 The set of generators we assume to be relevant to draw an inference over a vector $\prof\in \mathbb{R}^K$, will be: